LewisDyer/AdversarialGraphBurning/notes/proofs/PathIsExtremal.md

 ## REMARK

 Let C(G) be the set of valid colourings via AGB over the graph G. Defining G' as above, C(G) is not a subset of C(G'), and C(G') is not a subset of C(G) - counterexample is RBBR then connecting vertices 1 and 3 from G to G', and RBRB in the inverse direction with the same connection

+# AN ACTUAL PROOF

+Each round, at most 1 cluster can be created.
+2 vertices are burned, and at least 3 vertices are burned as a result if there are at least 3 unburned vertices. if the chosen vertices both have degree 1, there's there 2 vertices left or another vertex gets burned via spread, since it's a connected graph. and if at least 1 has degree 2 then you get it via spreading.

+# COR

+at most this many rounds